 For DET you need to evidence 100 hours of teaching during the course, have experience or qualifications in the subject you are teaching and have appropriate literacy, numeracy and ICT skills.
 Your teaching should be to learners over the age of 14.

-You will have access to our dedicated VLE giving access to:
+For CET or DET courses you will have access to our dedicated VLE giving access to:

 - generic and session specific resources